-Price/cost for subtitling can be divided in 3 major parts;
+Price/cost for subtitling can be divided into 3 major parts;

-The amount manpower to administer “subtitling” can only be answered by the operator, we at Cavena have seen anything between ½ man year to about 10 persons handling subtitles.
+The amount of manpower required to administer “subtitling” can only be answered by the operator, at Cavena we have seen anything between ½ man year to about 10 persons handling subtitles.
 This does not include the service of generating subtitles.

-Similar difficulties to indicate pricing/cost for the subtitle services.
-A global esimated figure would be anything between 5-25 EURO per minute of video.
+There are similar difficulties to indicate pricing/cost for subtitle services.
+A global estimate would be anything from 5-25 EURO per minute of video.

 Some general facts on quality subtitling are;

 The Cavena slogan is: “Two rows of text – how difficult can it be?”.
 Looking at the quality demands of some large operators it can be quite difficult and demanding.
 Note.
-There is one large OTT operator presenting quality performance for each of it’s subtitle service provider.
+There is one large OTT operator presenting a quality performance for each of its subtitle service provider.

-Price indications for dubbing is about 10 times more compared to regular subtitling, 250-500 EURO per minute, number of voices/actors required being one key cost driver.
+Price indications for dubbing are about 10 times more compared to regular subtitling, 250-500 EURO per minute, the number of voices/actors required being one key cost driver.

 And less expensive than dubbing, however more costly than subtitling is; voice-over.
-One voice for the whole video, with background noise going up and down.
+One voice for the whole video, with background noise, constantly adjusted up and down.
 A dreadful technology that we hope will come to an end, the sooner – the better.